 Foreign pilots for whom English is not their primary language and who do not hold an ICAO English Language Proficiency Level 4 (or higher) endorsement to their Licence must demonstrate to a Gliding Australia Level 1 or higher rated Instructor aviation English language proficiency and be issued with a logbook endorsement prior to flying in command.

-  An overseas licence cannot be used for flying Australian Registered gliders.
+An overseas licence or certificate cannot be used for flying Australian Registered gliders.

-  Foreign pilots wishing to fly in-command of an Australian Registered glider and who hold an overseas ICAO Glider Pilot Licence, or EASA LAPL(S) / SPL, may convert their licence to a Gliding Australia Glider Pilot Certificate (GPC) upon application to the Chief Flying Instructor (CFI) of their Australian club.
-New Zealand pilots holding a Qualified Glider Pilot (QGP) Certificate may convert their certificate to a GPC.
-BGA pilots who hold a Bronze Endorsement plus either the Cross Country Endorsement or an FAI verified Silver distance as issued by the BGA or other National authority, are also eligible to convert to a GPC.
+Foreign pilots wishing to fly in-command of an Australian Registered glider and who hold an overseas ICAO Glider Pilot Licence, or EASA LAPL(S) / SPL, may convert their licence to a Gliding Australia Glider Pilot Certificate (GPC).

 Foreign pilots who do not meet the above requirements will need to be assessed to the GPC syllabus by their Australian CFI for the issue of a GPC.

-  Foreign pilots who do not meet the requirements for the issue of a GPC may still fly in command of a sailplane provided they meet Gliding Australia operational requirements and fly under the direct supervision of their Australian Club.
+Foreign pilots who cannot meet the requirements for the issue of a GPC may still fly in command of a sailplane provided they meet Gliding Australia operational requirements and fly under the direct supervision of their Australian Club.

 Gliding Australia Medical Requirements are detailed at paragraph 3.2 of the Gliding Australia Operational Regulations.

 In most cases, foreign glider pilots will be able to self-declare their medical status.